ibm-cloud-docs/openwhisk/openwhisk_reference.md

 ```
 {: codeblock}

-A JavaScript Action's activation is **asynchronous** if the main function exits by returning a Promise.
-In this case, the system assumes that the Action is still running until the Promise is fulfilled or rejected.
+A JavaScript action's activation is **asynchronous** if the main function exits by returning a Promise.
+In this case, the system assumes that the action is still running until the Promise is fulfilled or rejected.
 Start by instantiating a new Promise object and passing it a callback function.
 The callback takes two arguments, resolve and reject, which are both functions.
 All your asynchronous code goes inside that callback.

 In the following example, you can see how to fulfill a Promise by calling the resolve function.